maidis/animalyst/README.md

 ## Part 2: Web frameworks

-### Micro-frameworks like Sinatra/Flask
+### Micro-frameworks like Sinatra and Flask

-The Web micro-frameworks, like Sinatra in Ruby or Flask in Python, aim to be simple and light.
+Micro web frameworks, like Sinatra in Ruby or Flask in Python, aim to be simple and light.
 They mainly offer features to handle HTTP requests as well as a URL routing mechanism.
 If necessary, they can be completed by other libraries (HTML generation, access to a database in SQL...).

-There are several C ++ micro-frameworks, for example crow (see animals-crow) or silicon (see animals-silicon):
+There are several C++ micro-frameworks, for example crow (see animals-crow) or silicon (see animals-silicon).

-Here, the features of modern C ++ make the code concise and rather pleasant to read (for example, lambda for the road _animals).
+Here, the features of modern C++ make the code concise and rather pleasant to read.

-In a pre-treatment phase, Silicon generates the file symbols.hh, which declares the symbols defined by the programmer, including roads ( _about, _home, _mystatic...).
+In a pre-treatment phase, Silicon generates the file symbols.hh, which declares the symbols defined by the programmer, including routes ( _about, _home, _mystatic...).
 This makes it possible to statically verify that the routes are used correctly in the code.
-Other languages ​​use introspection to perform this kind of checking, but C++ does not have this feature.
+Other languages ​​use introspection to perform this kind of checking, but C++ doesn't have this feature.

 ### Asynchronous frameworks like Node.js

-Asynchronous frameworks, like Node.js / Express in JavaScript, offer the same functionalities as conventional micro-frameworks but via non-blocking functions.
+Asynchronous frameworks, like Node.js/Express in JavaScript, offer the same functionalities as conventional micro-frameworks but via non-blocking functions.
 Thus, if a request needs a resource, the application can switch to another request while waiting for the resource to be available.
 This improves the overall performance of the application but requires a particular programming style, based on promises connected to call-back functions by then to form a chain of asynchronous processing.

-There are different asynchronous frameworks in C++, for example cpprestsdk (see animals-cpprestsdk) and pistachio (see animals-pistachio):
+There are different asynchronous frameworks in C++, for example cpprestsdk (see animals-cpprestsdk) and pistachio (see animals-pistachio).

-Here we find a classic management of roads (with the name of the road and its processing function).
+Here we find a classic management of route (with the name of the route and its processing function).
 However, we now have asynchronous operation, via non-blocking functions.
-For example, for the "  static  " route, the function serveFilereturns a promise that is connected to a call-back function , which displays a log message once the promise is resolved.
+For example, for the "static" route, the function serveFile returns a promise that is connected to a call-back function, which displays a log message once the promise is resolved.

-### MVC frameworks like RoR / Django
+### MVC frameworks like RoR and Django

-MVC Web frameworks, such as Ruby on Rails or Python Django, are classic tools whose goal is to implement any type of Web application.
-They usually provide all the necessary features: URL routing, pattern system, access to databases, authentication system...
-The MVC frameworks do not seem to be the preferred domain of C++, but there are still some interesting tools, including cppcms.
+MVC web frameworks, such as Ruby on Rails or Python Django are classic tools whose goal is to implement any type of web applications.
+They usually provide all the necessary features: URL routing, template system, access to databases, authentication system...
+The MVC frameworks don't seem to be the preferred domain of C++, but there are still some interesting tools, including cppcms amd cutelyst.

-In addition to the classic features of an MVC framework, cppcms offers a fairly advanced pattern system with view inheritance and content management.
-For example, one can define a main view MasterView and derive views from it AboutView and HomeView inherit the characteristics of MasterViewand complement them.
-Finally, we can associate a content to these views (parameters of the patterns), also with an inheritance system.
-Using the previous example, we can define a content MasterContentfor the view MasterView, derive it HomeContentfor the view HomeViewand use directly MasterContentfor the view AboutView(no new parameter in the pattern).
+In addition to the classic features of an MVC framework, cppcms offers a fairly advanced template system with view inheritance and content management.
+For example, one can define a main view MasterView and derive views from it AboutView and HomeView inherit the characteristics of MasterView and complement them.
+Finally, we can associate a content to these views (parameters of the templates), also with an inheritance system.
+Using the previous example, we can define a content MasterContent for the view MasterView, derive it HomeContent for the view HomeView and use directly MasterContent for the view AboutView (no new parameter in the template).

-At the code level, the file animals-cppcms/src/content.hdefines the contents:

 MVC frameworks are effective tools for implementing complex applications.
 However, they require a lot of training and can be oversized for small, simple applications.

 ### Frameworks based bosses at PHP

-The tntnet framework offers a pattern- based system, similar to PHP.
-If this framework is rather anecdotal in the C++ ecosystem, it seems however rather effective in its approach: to write classic HTML code and to add sections of C++ code where it is necessary.
+The tntnet framework offers a template-based system, similar to PHP.
+Even if this framework is rather anecdotal in the C++ ecosystem, it seems rather effective in its approach: to write classic HTML code and to add sections of C++ code where it is necessary.

-For example, the file animals-tntent/src/myimg.ecppdefines an application that displays an image whose name is passed as a parameter:

-Note that this type of framework is perhaps less suited to the development of complex applications (readability of patterns, reuse ...).
+Note that this type of framework is perhaps less suited to the development of complex applications (readability of templates, reuse...).

 ### Widget-based frameworks